 Adalyn Fyhrie

 I am an instrument engineer at the Laboratory for Atmospheric and Space Physics (LASP) at the University of Colorado, Boulder.
+I currently am designing harnessing and am the lead RF test engineer for the Emirates Mission to the Asteroids.

 Prior to this I was a radio frequency (RF) systems and test engineer at Blue Canyon Technologies (BCT).